Visiting the Working Boys’ Center – A Family of Families

 This trip offers travelers the natural beauty of the Andes mountains, the large capital city of Quito, the quaint small towns and their colorful markets as well as the poverty one finds in this breathtaking third world country.
 This opportunity to see how the poor live is an experience one does not get with a travel agency tour.
 Only a missionary can share this glimpse of reality with you.
 More importantly, you get insight into the Center’s programs which offer those poor, who are willing to work for it, the hope and opportunity to escape their poverty and begin productive and satisfying lives.

 Reflective guidance among friends, in comfortable Center surroundings, lets the group discuss what they’ve seen and experienced as they wind down after each busy day.

 With accommodations at the Center’s modern volunteer house, you’ll travel each day in one of the Center’s buses to various locations arranged to give you a real picture of the beauty of Ecuador and the well-established family development mission that began in 1964.
 It’s an experience you won’t forget!

 For information on the next Spiritual Journey, please contact our Director of Development, Caitlin McGuire, to get more information.

 University, High School or Youth Group Volunteer Immersion Experience

 Group volunteer experiences can range from one to two weeks long and provide participants with a glimpse into the volunteer missionary experience.
-Students will participate in an orientation program, tour all Center locations, visit member’s homes, participate in a “minga” or community work gang project, tour popular tourism sites in and around Quito, shadow a volunteer for a day, work on a special project in our technical education shops, and spend a day shopping at the markets of Otavalo in the Andes Mountains.
-All students stay at our modern volunteer house at the location of Center Number Two.
+Students will participate in an orientation program, the Center, visit member’s homes, participate in a “minga” or community work gang project, tour popular tourism sites in and around Quito, shadow a volunteer for a day, work on a special project in our technical education shops, and spend a day shopping at the markets of Otavalo in the Andes Mountains.
+All students stay at our modern volunteer house in the North of Quito at the Working Boys Center.
 Students gain valuable insight into volunteer life and develop personal relationships with families served by our Family of Families.
 Special service projects can be developed for groups spending two weeks at the Center.